ZitaoZeng/CBDA-subsampling/readme.txt

 produced by get_original_file_info.py and the original data file.
-It uses command line options for the number of rows and columns to include in each validation and training set, the column ordinals for the case number and outcome columns and the number of training sets to produce.
+It uses command line options for the number of rows and columns to include in each validation and training set, the column ordinals for the case number and outcome columns, the number of training sets to produce and the percentage (a value betwen 0 and 1) of the original data file lines to use for training sets (with the remainder of the original data file lines used for validation sets).

-It excludes the case number and outcome column from the randomly selected attribute column ordinals to include for a training set, but it does write those columns to each training set and each validation set, in addition to the randomly selected attribute columns.
+It excludes the case number and outcome column from the randomly selected attribute column ordinals to include for a training or validation set, but it does write those columns to each training set and each validation set, in addition to the randomly selected attribute columns.

 It makes a single pass of the original data set to create all the validation and training sets.
 If creating 500 training sets, which also means creating 500